 Who has God put in your life to hear about Jesus?
 Rather than waiting to study the Bible with them, have you considered beginning with this?
 You can begin discipling them TODAY, even before they have trusted in Christ for salvation.
 God’s Word and the commands of Christ have the power to transform, regardless of who is tapping into this power.

-Let us say to our unbelieving friends and family members, “Come and see!”.
-Let us view discipleship as simply helping others to begin following Jesus and helping them to obey.
+Let us say to our unbelieving friends and family members, “Come and see!”
+Let us answer the question, “What is discipleship?” as simply helping others to begin following Jesus and helping them to obey.
 Hopefully, in time they will say, “Lord, to whom shall we go?
 You have the words of eternal life.”